jbush001/NyuziProcessor/README.md

 * C/C++ cross compiler toolchain for this architecture (https://github.com/jbush001/LLVM-GPGPU)
 * Python 2.7
 * Verilator (3.851 or later) (http://www.veripool.org/projects/verilator/wiki/Installing)
-* libreadline-dev (MacOS already has this; may need to install with package manager on Linux)
+* libreadline-dev (MacOS already has this; may need to install on Linux)

 (On Ubuntu, these can be all be installed using the package manager: sudo apt-get install verilator gcc g++ python libreadline-dev)